pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 {{< /tabsection >}}

 ###### deleteByIds()
 This method deletes a set of records from a table according to a given list of ids.
-It accepts the correlationId and a list containing the ids of the records to be deleted as input parameters.
+It accepts the context and a list containing the ids of the records to be deleted as input parameters.
 Once it has executed the query, it returns None.

 {{< tabsection >}}
   {{< include "./__code34_node.md" >}}